After Life (play)

 After Life is a play by Jack Thorne (concept by Thorne, Bunny Christie, and Jeremy Herrin) based on the film of the same name by Hirokazu Kore-eda.

 Production history

-The play made its world premiere in the Dorfman Theatre at the Royal National Theatre, London from 2 June 2021, running until 7 August, It is directed by Jeremy Herrin, designed by Bunny Christie and co-produced by Headlong.
-The production was originally due to open in 2020, however was postponed due to the COVID-19 pandemic.
-The audience are socially distanced due to the Government guidelines.
+The play made its world premiere in the Dorfman Theatre at the Royal National Theatre, London, running from 2 June 2021 until 7 August.
+It was directed by Jeremy Herrin, designed by Bunny Christie and co-produced by Headlong.
+The production was originally due to open in 2020, however it was postponed due to the COVID-19 pandemic.
+The audience were socially distanced due to the Government guidelines.

-The cast includes Olatunji Ayofe, Nino Furuhata, Danielle Henry, Maddie Holliday, Togo Igawa, Anoushka Lucas, Kevin McMonagle, Jack James Ryan, Simon Startin, Luke Thallon, June Watson and Millicent Wong.
+The cast included Olatunji Ayofe, Nino Furuhata, Danielle Henry, Maddie Holliday, Togo Igawa, Anoushka Lucas, Kevin McMonagle, Jack James Ryan, Simon Startin, Luke Thallon, June Watson and Millicent Wong.